About this guide

 The tools and descriptions within this guide help users explore the structure and content of the Z.1.
 Importantly, it allows users to search for series, browse tables of data, and identify links among series within these accounts.
 It also provides descriptions of each of the published tables and information on the source data underlying each series.
 Although this guide is separate from the release of the quarterly Z.1 data, it is also updated quarterly and is consistent with the most recently published data.

-The navigation options on each page provide access to Home, Advanced Search, All Tables, Series Structure, Release Highlights, Code Changes, Enhanced Financial Accounts, and International Data Submissions pages.
+The navigation options on each page provide access to Home, Search, Tables, Series Structure, Highlights, Code Changes, Enhanced Financial Accounts, and International Data Submissions pages.

 Each series is identified according to a unique string of patterned numbers and letters.
 The Series Structure page provides a breakdown of what the letters and numbers represent in series mnemonics.
 The relationships between different components of a series (for example, levels, seasonally adjusted annual rate flows, unadjusted flows, seasonal factors, and so on) are also described on the Series Structure page.